ada-discovery/ada-app/README.md

 #### License

-The project and all its source code is distributed under the terms of:

-1. *Ada Server* - the <a href="https://www.apache.org/licenses/LICENSE-2.0.txt">Apache 2.0 license</a>.
+The project and all its source code (i.e., everything belonging to *Ada Server*, *Ada Web* and *Ada Web NCER* subprojects) is distributed under the terms of the <a href="https://www.apache.org/licenses/LICENSE-2.0.txt">Apache 2.0 license</a>.

-2. *Ada Web* - the <a href="https://creativecommons.org/licenses/by-nc/3.0/">CC BY-NC 3.0 license</a>.
-3. *Ada Web NCER* - the <a href="https://creativecommons.org/licenses/by-nc/3.0/">CC BY-NC 3.0 license</a>.
+Note that if you wish to use the [Highcharts](https://www.highcharts.com)-based widget engine in Ada, along with or as a replacement for the default one implemented using [Plotly](https://plotly.com/) library, you can do so by using/extending [Ada Web Highcharts project](https://github.com/ada-discovery/ada-web-highcharts), which is however distributed under the <a href="https://creativecommons.org/licenses/by-nc/3.0/">CC BY-NC 3.0 license</a>.

 #### Acknowledgement and Support